Mashpee, Massachusetts: Geography

 According to the United States Census Bureau, Mashpee has a total area of 70.5 km2, of which 60.6 km2 is land and 9.9 km2, or 14.10%, is water.

 Mashpee is on the "upper," or western, portion of Cape Cod.
 It is bounded by Sandwich to the north and northwest, Barnstable to the east, Nantucket Sound to the south, and Falmouth to the west.
 It is approximately 65 mi south-southeast of Boston and 70 mi east-southeast of Providence, Rhode Island.

 Like all towns on the Cape, Mashpee's topography is that of sandy soil, small ponds and inlets, surrounded by the pines and oaks indigenous to the area.
 The town's shoreline is framed by Waquoit Bay to the west and Popponesset Bay to the east, with several rivers, brooks and small ponds in the area.
 The town contains South Cape Beach State Park along Dead Neck and Waquoit Bay, and the Lowell Holly Reservation, comprising the land between Wakeby and Mashpee Ponds.
+Part of the Waquoit Bay National Estuarine Research Reserve (administered by the National Oceanic and Atmospheric Administration) is located in Mashpee.

 Mashpee also borders a small area of Otis Air National Guard Base, Joint Base Cape Cod, and Camp Edwards in the northwest portion of the town.

 Climate

-According to the Köppen climate classification system, Mashpee, Massachusetts has a warm-summer, wet all year, humid continental climate (Dfb).
+According to the Köppen climate classification system, Mashpee, Massachusetts has a warm-summer, wet year round, humid continental climate (Dfb).
 Dfb climates are characterized by at least one month having an average mean temperature ≤ 32.0 °F (≤ 0.0 °C), at least four months with an average mean temperature ≥ 50.0 °F (≥ 10.0 °C), all months with an average mean temperature ≤ 71.6 °F (≤ 22.0 °C), and no significant precipitation difference between seasons.
-The average seasonal (Nov–Apr) snowfall total is around 30 in (76 cm).
-The average snowiest month is February which corresponds with the annual peak in nor'easter activity.
-According to the United States Department of Agriculture, the plant hardiness zone is 7a with an average annual extreme minimum air temperature of 0.9 °F (−17.3 °C).
+The average seasonal (Nov–Apr) snowfall total is approximately 30 inches (76 cm).
+The average snowiest month is February, which corresponds with the annual peak in nor'easter activity.
+According to the United States Department of Agriculture, the plant hardiness zone is 7a, with an average annual extreme minimum air temperature of 0.9 °F (−17.3 °C).